6 French Pronunciation Apps That’ll Have You Speaking Perfect French

 No use fretting over it.
 It’s better to focus on being productive.

-I’ve listed six of my favorite French pronunciation apps here.
+I’ve listed six of my favorite French pronunciation apps in this article.
 So, you can read about them, test ’em out, pick your favorites and get to work!

-Now that we’ve convinced you that proper pronunciation skills in French—or any language for that matter—are important, here are five of our favorite apps for improving your French speaking skills (in addition to all those other French language apps we’ve told you about before).
+Once you have a good understanding of French pronunciation, you can start exploring this list of our favorite apps for improving your speaking skills (in addition to all these other French language apps we’ve told you about before).

 The more work you put into working with these apps, the more you’ll get out of them.
 Really take advantage of them every day and you’ll notice the difference in your pronunciation skills before you know it!